 Herpes is a hoary virus that has been infecting most life forms from their early emergence.
 This ancient virus is exemplary in taking up residence in their hosts and commonly causing only modest discomfort during their stay – though the “settling in” of initial infection typically acts as a temporary disease.

 Saltation is the attribution evolutionary biologists use for organisms which make seemingly sudden evolutionary leaps.
 Turtles are an example of saltation, in having suddenly appeared in the fossil record.
 Bones being well preserved, proto-turtles would have been discovered.
 The striking varieties of orchids is another example of saltation.
 In its rapid adaptations for asymptomatic infectiousness and prolonged virulence, V2 is a viral example of saltation.

 V2 opportunistically adapted much faster than SARS did.
-It took SARS 3 months to mutate to human-to-human transmission; a feat that took covid-19 only 1 month, according to Chinese epidemiologist George Fu.
+It took SARS 3 months to mutate to human-to-human transmission; a feat that took covid-19 only 1 month.

 V2 has also managed to infect numerous other mammals, including felines (cats), canines (dogs), and minks.
 Repeated covid outbreaks among minks on farms in Denmark, Spain, the Netherlands, Greece, Sweden, and the USA has caused considerable consternation, as minks have spread the disease back to people.
 Denmark decided to cull its entire herd of mink due to the risk of V2 mutations from minks making any vaccine ineffective.